OfficeDev/office-js-docs-pr/docs/design/toggle.md

 # Toggle Component in Office UI Fabric

-In add-ins, Toggles represent a physical switch to turn things on or off.
+Toggles represent a physical switch to turn things on or off.
 Use Toggles to present two mutually exclusive options (e.g. on/off), where choosing an option results in an immediate action.

-#### Example: Toggle on a task pane
+#### Example: Toggle in a task pane

 ![An image showing the Toggle](../../images/overview_withApp_toggle.png)